Solar power is a free and clean alternative to traditional fossil fuels.

-However, nowadays the efficiency of solar cells is not as high as we would like, so selecting the ideal conditions for its instalation is key in obtaining the maximun amount of energy out of it.
+However, nowadays the efficiency of solar cells is not as high as we would like, so selecting the ideal conditions for its installation is key in obtaining the maximum amount of energy out of it.

 We want to predict the power output for a particular array of solar power generators knowing some environmental conditions.